Bugsy Siegel

-Siegel was one of the founders and leaders of Murder, Inc. and became a bootlegger during Prohibition.
-After the Twenty-first Amendment was passed repealing Prohibition in 1933, he turned to gambling.
-In 1936, he left New York and moved to California.
+Siegel was one of the founders and leaders of Murder, Inc. and became a bootlegger during American Prohibition.
+After the Twenty-first Amendment was passed in 1933 repealing Prohibition, he turned to illegal gambling.
+In 1936, Siegel left New York and moved to California.
 His time as a mobster during this period was mainly as a hitman and muscle, as he was noted for his prowess with guns and violence.
-In 1941, Siegel was tried for the murder of friend and fellow mobster Harry Greenberg, who had turned informant.
-He was acquitted in 1942.
+In 1941, Siegel was tried for the murder of friend and fellow mobster Harry Greenberg, who had turned informant; he was acquitted in 1942.

-Siegel traveled to Las Vegas, Nevada, where he handled and financed some of the original casinos.
+Siegel traveled to Las Vegas, Nevada, where he handled and financed some of the city's original casinos.
 He assisted developer William R. Wilkerson's Flamingo Hotel after Wilkerson ran out of funds.
 Siegel assumed control of the project and managed the final stages of construction.
-The Flamingo opened on December 26, 1946, in a driving rainstorm, resulting in a poor reception and technical difficulties, and soon closed.
-It reopened in March 1947 with a finished hotel, but by then his mob partners were convinced an estimated $1 million of the construction budget overage had been skimmed by either girlfriend Virginia Hill, Siegel or both.
-On June 20, 1947, Siegel was shot dead by a sniper through the window of Hill's Linden Drive mansion in Beverly Hills, California.
+The Flamingo opened on December 26, 1946, in a three-day event that was well received.
+Without a hotel to accompany the casino, the Flamingo struggled and closed from February 6 until the hotel reopened March 1, 1947.
+Siegel’s mob partners were convinced that an estimated US$1 million of the construction budget overrun had been skimmed by Siegel, his girlfriend Virginia Hill or by both of them.
+On June 20, 1947, Siegel was shot dead at the age of 41 by a sniper through the window of Hill's Linden Drive mansion in Beverly Hills, California.

 Early life

-Benjamin Siegel was born on February 28, 1906, in the Williamsburg neighborhood of Brooklyn in New York City, New York, the second of five children of a poor Ashkenazi Jewish family that emigrated to the U.S. from the Galicia region of what was then Austria-Hungary.
+Benjamin Siegel was born on February 28, 1906, in the Williamsburg neighborhood of Brooklyn in New York City, the second of five children of a poor Ashkenazi Jewish family that had emigrated to the U.S. from the Galicia region of what was then Austria-Hungary (now part of Poland and Ukraine).
 His parents, Jennie (Riechenthal) and Max Siegel, constantly worked for meager wages.

-As a boy, Siegel left school and joined a gang on Lafayette Street on the Lower East Side of Manhattan.
-He committed mainly thefts until he met Moe Sedway.
-Together with Sedway, he developed a protection racket in which he threatened to incinerate pushcart owners' merchandise unless they paid him a dollar.
+As a boy, Siegel dropped out of school and joined a gang on Lafayette Street on the Lower East Side of Manhattan, mainly committing acts of theft until he met Moe Sedway.
+Together with Sedway, Siegel developed a protection racket in which he threatened to incinerate pushcart owners' merchandise unless they paid him a dollar.
 He soon built up a lengthy criminal record, dating from his teenage years, that included armed robbery, rape and murder.